cap-js/telemetry/README.md

 cf restage my-app
 ```

 This is a one-time step.
 The subject/issuer remain stable across certificate rotations.
+If you use MTA deployment, also add the extracted subject/issuer to your CaaS service binding's `parameters.config` in `mta.yaml` to persist them across redeployments.

 **How it works**: The SPIRE sidecar provisions SVID certificate files in parallel with app startup.
 Since these files may not exist immediately, `@cap-js/telemetry` buffers telemetry data until the credentials become available.
 Once the SVID files are ready, buffered data is flushed and subsequent telemetry is exported normally.
 Certificate rotation is handled automatically.